 A: A great place to start is by contacting the sanitarian assigned to the area where you would like to open a food business.
-You can schedule an on-site meeting for a walkthrough prior to submitting plans or after plans have been submitted and approved.
-It is highly encouraged to schedule at least one walkthrough with the sanitarian during the construction phase to point out any discrepancies or unforeseen issues.
+You can schedule a walkthrough or consultation before submitting the plan review packet.
+This is helpful when moving into an existing space or a previously-licensed location.